DavisPL-Teaching/189c/lecture6/README.md

   + Under seemingly random conditions it would give 100+x the intended radiation dose to patients, manufacturers repeatedly denied it was
-  + 6 patients died
-  + 3 patients were severely injured
+  + 6 incidents of overdose, 3 deaths, 3 serious injuries

   + Not verified!
 Would verification have caught this bug?
-    (One can hope -- it would have been worth investing in.)
+    (One can hope)

 - Low-level cryptographic libraries